 However, there are some more recent things gone from Walt Disney World that could come back, and that’s what we want to focus on here.
 Making this a “top” 10 list and simply rehashing the Epcot rides we miss the most would’ve been the easy route.
-Instead, we’ll focus on 10 things that we really miss, but that could conceivably return in some form, be it direct restorations or ‘spiritual successors’ that embody the same characteristics and quality.
+Instead, we’ll focus on 10 things that we really miss, but that could conceivably return in some form, be it direct restorations or ‘spiritual successors’ that embody the same characteristics and quality…

 The Lights of Winter was not a huge-scale offering, but perfectly set the mood for Christmas in Epcot.
 These archways ran between Future World and World Showcase, and were abruptly “retired” (to put it charitably) one year due to technical issues.
 For the next few years, many fans hoped their infrastructure would be updated and they’d return, but I think that hope has mostly dissipated.
 With that said, these could still be rebuilt and restored on short notice, and would give Epcot a shot in the arm during the Christmas season.
-Perhaps not a bad idea as the park loses attendance to Disney’s Hollywood Studios and Animal Kingdom…
+Perhaps not a bad idea as the park is a veritable unfinished construction site.

-8. Happiest Celebration on Earth – Originally, Year of a Million Dreams made our list here.
+9. Happiest Celebration on Earth – Originally, Year of a Million Dreams made our list here.
 We really enjoyed that event, and a big part of that was surprise Magical Moments awarded by the Dream Squad.
 We “won” ears twice and got to ride in Mickey’s Jammin’ Jungle Parade during the event.
 It was a great way to make guests feel special and valued.
 However, after hearing more and more stories of guest entitlement, I worry that too many people would feel they were owed a Magical Moment, and complain when they didn’t receive one.
 (A few bad apples…)

 Moreover, with Walt Disney World’s 50th Anniversary on the horizon, I wonder if perhaps something akin to the Happiest Celebration on Earth, which ran globally during Disneyland’s 50th Anniversary, would be more appropriate.
 A worldwide event paying tribute to Walt Disney World and celebrating the legacy of the theme parks would be cool.
 The Happiest Celebration on Earth was really the first time we heard much about the international parks, and it’d be cool for each of the parks to pay tribute to one another with a focus on Walt Disney World’s history and legacy.

-7. Extinct Foods – My official vote here is for Figaro Fries, the loaded fries that used to be offered in Fantasyland.
+8. Extinct Foods – My official vote here is for Figaro Fries, the loaded fries that used to be offered in Fantasyland.
 There are also several desserts and a sandwich I miss at Sunshine Seasons, and a couple holiday cupcakes I really miss.
 Bringing any of these back would be easy, and could make sense as part of special 50th Anniversary menus.

-6. Timekeeper – This was a huge hit for me as a kid.
-I loved the time travel components, historical figures, and the animated personality Robin Williams (probably one of the most recognizable actors to any child of the 90s) gave to Timekeeper.
+As for Timekeeper, I loved the time travel components, historical figures, and the animated personality Robin Williams (probably one of the most recognizable actors to any child of the 90s) gave to Timekeeper.
 What went over my head at the time–that I think I’d appreciate today–was the range of filming locations beyond the Eiffel Tower.
 Bringing back this CircleVision 360 film wouldn’t be that tough.

 3. Country Bear Christmas – Assuming the costumes and props are still backstage somewhere (a bold assumption, to be sure), Country Bear Christmas could run this year with only a short refurbishment to accomplish the changeover.
 Tokyo Disneyland still runs this show every holiday season, and it is glorious.
 Some might say jovial bears singing Christmas carols captures the true spirit of the season.